maximediondubuc-dev/MixTune-Jamboree-DJ-Groove-Arranger/README.md

 UI/UX []
     navbar/multiple page navigation []
     logout []
-clean code flexing :
+    loading and error handling everywhere []->find a way to make it global ? clean code flexing :
     clean reactive state management using reactive programming [] state is extracted into service